 If you click the button, tool window bars and buttons are shown.
 At the same time the button appearance changes to .
 If you click the button again, the tool window bars and buttons are again hidden.

 Tool window bars and buttons

-Around the tool windows (or the editor area if the tool windows are hidden) are the tool window button bars (or just tool window bars).
+When visible, the tool window button bars (or just tool window bars) are around the tool windows (or the editor area if the tool windows are hidden).
 These bars contain the buttons for showing or hiding the tool windows (tool window buttons).

 The tool window buttons also provide access to tool window context menus which are shown when the buttons are right-clicked.

 The context menus let you control the tool window viewing modes and other aspects of the tool window appearance.